king-technologies/developer-utilities/formatted/git/commands.md

-git checkout <branch-name>       # Switches to the specified branch. git checkout -b <branch-name>    # Creates and switches to a new branch. git checkout -- <file>           # Discards changes to the specified file in the working directory.
+git checkout <branch-name>       # Switches to the specified branch. git checkout -b <branch-name>    # Creates and switches to a new branch. git checkout -- <file>           # Discards changes to the specified file in the working directory. git checkout <branch-name> -- <file>  # Restores the specified file from the specified branch.
 ```